 College Registrar: Job Description, Salary and Requirements

-A college registrar serves as the administrator responsible for student records and class enrollment.
-A high degree of technological proficiency is often required for this position, and a graduate-level education is typically a prerequisite to employment.
+A college registrar is the administrator responsible for student records and class enrollment.
+A high level of technological proficiency is often required for this position, and a bachelor's or master's degree in a field such as accounting or social work is typically a prerequisite for employment.
+Many employers also prefer candidates with previous experience in a similar field, such as admissions or student affairs.

-According to Salary.com in November 2013, the median salary for college registrars in the U.S. was $74,422, and the middle half of registrars earned between $60,644 and $92,401.
-As education administrators, registrars might receive generous benefits, such as lengthy vacation time, health care, pension plans, and bonuses.
+According to Salary.com, in October 2014, the median salary for college registrars in the U.S. was $75,882, and the middle half of registrars earned between $61,827 and $94,210.
+As education administrators, registrars might receive generous benefits, such as lengthy vacation time, health care, pension plans and bonuses.
 Colleges often provide free tuition to employees and their family members.

 A college registrar should be able to work with a variety of people and have exceptional communication skills, including when collaborating with multiple college departments.
 He or she should be highly organized and be able to quickly adapt to change.
 An attention to detail is also necessary.